piperalpha7/Credit-Card-Fraud-Analysis/README.md

 👉 Most fraudulent transactions took place between the hours of 22:00- 04:00.

-Doing this group porject ensured that I learnt a lot about a variety of tools, and how an effective ETL pipeline could bring about so many tools together.
+Doing this group project ensured that I learnt a lot about a variety of tools, and how an effective ETL pipeline could bring about so many tools together.